valentina-s/cse-stat-416-sp20/resources.md

 * [Coursera Statistical Inference](https://www.coursera.org/learn/statistical-inference)

 ### Python

+We will use Python in this course.
+Although Python knowledge is not a prerequisite, the expectation is that you have experience with programming and can pick it up pretty quickly.

 * Learning Python
 [Schafer] [Java 2 Python 3](https://github.com/hschafer/java-2-python-3): A guide to learning Python by comparing it to Java - Hunter Schafer